maniacx/Asus-Viwobook-M3401QC-OLED-Ryzen-7-5800H-RTX3050-Hackintosh/.github/README.md

 * Internal NVMe drive (Untested.
 It detects, but I haven't installed macos on my internal nvme drive as it contains Bitlockered Windows.
 I installed macos,on a portable UsbC SSD)

 ## Not working/Untested:
-* OLED Display Brightness: -Not working, changin brigtness have no effect on Actual Panel Brightness
+* OLED Display Brightness: -Not working, (you can use Lunar App and use software dimming as a workaround, See Below)
 * ATKD keys: FN+F9 (Disable Mic), FN+F10(Disable Camera), FN+F11(Screenshot) -Not Working
 * ATKD Keys: FN+12 -Suppose to change Battery Threshold but untested.
 * ATKD Keys: FN+F4(Brightnes+), FN+F5(Brightness-) -Keys are working can control the brightness slider, but OLED brightness control itself is broken